Charles de Freycinet: 1871-1888

 In 1871 he published a defence of his administration under the title of La Guerre en province pendant le siège de Paris.
 He entered the Senate in 1876 as a follower of Gambetta, and in December 1877 became Minister of Public Works in the cabinet of Jules Armand Stanislaus Dufaure.
 He passed a great scheme for the gradual acquisition of the railways by the state and the construction of new lines at a cost of three milliards of francs, and for the development of the canal system at a further cost of one milliard.
 He retained his post in the ministry of William Henry Waddington, whom he succeeded in December 1879 as Prime Minister and Minister for Foreign Affairs.
 He passed an amnesty for the Communards, but in attempting to steer a middle course (between the Catholics and the anti-clericalists) on the question of religious associations, he lost Gambetta's support, and resigned in September 1880.

 In January 1882 he again became Prime Minister and Foreign Minister.
-The reluctance of the French parliament to join Britain in the bombardment of Alexandria was the death-knell of French influence in Egypt.
+The reluctance of the French parliament to join Britain in the bombardment of Alexandria was the death-knell of French influence in Egypt and Freycinet was criticized for it.
 He attempted to compromise by occupying the Isthmus of Suez, but the vote of credit was rejected in the Chamber by 417 votes to 75, and the ministry resigned.
 He returned to office in April 1885 as Foreign Minister in Henri Brisson's cabinet, and retained that post when, in January 1886, he succeeded to the premiership.